 Typically, alcohol rehab programs like ours start with detox.
-This is followed by inpatient residential treatment.
+This is followed by alcohol inpatient residential treatment.
 There, you’ll undergo therapy and receive medication to help you quit using alcohol.
 You’ll also learn skills to help you cope once you’re ready to return home.
 The program ends with aftercare to increase your chances of successfully quitting alcohol for good.

 The goal of MAT for alcohol addiction is not just to treat your symptoms, but also provide you with the skills you’ll need to stay sober.
 The use of medication early on will help normalize your brain chemistry and reduce your cravings for alcohol.
 This will let you focus on the therapy you’ll get to address underlying issues.

 This is important, because many people who are addicted to alcohol are dealing with a mental illness.
 More specifically, about 37% of alcohol abusers struggle with at least one mental illness.
 Some common conditions include anxiety, depression, bipolar disorder, and obsessive-compulsive disorder.